-To engage reverse, with the vehicle stationary wait 3 seconds after declutching and then pull up the button on the selector lever and engage the gear.
+To engage reverse, with the vehicle stationary wait 3 seconds after depressing the clutch pedal and then pull up the button on the selector lever and engage the gear.

-If the gear does not engage, set the lever in neutral, release the clutch pedal and depress again; then repeat gear selection.
+If the gear does not engage, set the lever to neutral, release the clutch pedal and depress again; then repeat gear selection.

 Do not grind the clutch unnecessarily.
 When operating, depress the clutch pedal completely.
 Do not use the pedal as a foot rest.